Bridging Language, Vision and Action: Multimodal VAEs in Robotic Manipulation Tasks: PRELIMINARIES

 where the first term is the reconstruction loss, i.e., the expected negative log-likelihood of the \textit{i}-th datapoint $-\sum_{i=1}^{M}\boldsymbol{y}_ilog\hat{\boldsymbol{y}}_i$, and the second term is the Kullback-Leibler divergence between the encoder's distribution $q_\theta(z|x)$ and the prior $p(z)$, which is typically a Gaussian.

-Besides the individual posteriors for each input modality, multimodal VAEs also learn their joint representation, so that it is possible to provide any subset of the modalities on the input at test time.
+In addition to the individual posteriors for each input modality, multimodal VAEs also learn their joint representation, so that it is possible to provide any subset of the modalities on the input at test time.
 Such a model should then be able to perform cross-generation, i.e., to reconstruct one modality from another.